 When I was in my late twenties my life was completely “out of control.”
 I didn’t think I could get any lower than I was.
 There was no sun in my personal sky.
 There was no light at the end of my tunnel.
 I was stuck in personal pain.
 I was unhappy and miserable.

 I did several things to change my life.

 The first thing was to seek professional help.
-I wasn't well enough to solve my problems by myself.
-I couldn't read 10 top tips and take action.
-I wasn't capable.
+I wasn’t well enough to solve my problems by myself.
+I couldn’t just read 10 top tips and take action.
+I wasn’t capable of following through with action.
 I saw my therapist weekly, for nine months.
-I did my "homework" faithfully.
+I did my “homework” faithfully.
 This was the single most important step that I took.
 A Life Changer for me!